 The Downhill harp

 The Downhill harp is often considered a great model to copy; it is small, easily carried, and works very well and is easy to set up as a good working instrument.
-Also, its association with the traditional harper Denis Hempson gives it an important cultural significance.
-I think it is the ideal harp for a child or small adult because it is a very petite harp.
+Also, its association with the traditional harper Dennis Hampson gives it an important cultural significance.
+On the other hand many people find it slightly too small to be ergonomic and comfortable.

 However it has not been 3D scanned, and templates and data are not available.
 This means that any maker wanting to make a harp copying the design of the Downhill harp is on their own.